2. Semiconductor components

 Símbolo del diodo semiconductor.

-In the previous image you can see the symbol of the diode, an arrow in the direction in which it allows the passage of current and the name of its two terminals.
+In the previous image you can see the symbol of the diode, an arrow in the direction in which it allows the flow of current and the name of its two terminals.
 The diode only conducts when the anode has positive voltage and the cathode has negative voltage.

 The following image is a photograph with various types of diodes.